 - The app places an Andy Android object on the plane and attaches an anchor to it.

-- A host request is sent to the ARCore Cloud Anchor service.
+- A host request is sent to the Google Cloud Anchor service.
 The host request includes data representing the anchor's position relative to the visual features near it.

 - Once the anchor is hosted, it gets an ID that is used for resolving cloud anchors in this space.

-- A resolve request is sent to the ARCore Cloud Anchor service.
+- A resolve request is sent to the Google Cloud Anchor service.

 - The resolve request includes a cloud anchor ID.
 If the ID matches a hosted anchor and localization is successful, the server returns the transform of the anchor in your local coordinates.